OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-26.md

 That same day, Isaac’s servants came and told him about the well they had dug.
 They said, “We have found water!”

 ## Genesis 26:33
-He called it Shibah; therefore, the name of the city is Beersheba to this day.
+He named it Shibah, and that is why the city is called Beersheba to this day.

 ## Genesis 26:34
 When Esau was forty years old, he took Judith, daughter of Beeri the Hittite, and Basemath, daughter of Elon the Hittite, as his wives.